Updated On

 Imported Red Fire Ants can also excavate a nest that is around 10 feet deep, depending on the soil type.
 Interestingly, smaller ants tend to make deeper nests — enabled by their smaller size and the smaller tunnels they require.

-There are around 10,000 different species of ant – and most of these ants create anthills as a surface feature marking the entrance to their underground colony.
+There are about 10,000 different species of ants, and most of them create ant hills as surface features marking the entrances to their underground colonies.
 Some ants only form temporary colonies, or regularly move throughout an ecosystem.

-Other ants, such as carpenter ants, create colonies in plants and therefore do not create anthills.
-But, most ants tend to pick 1 location and establish a long-lived colony in that location.
+Other ants, such as carpenter ants, create colonies in plants and therefore do not create ant hills.
+But most ants tend to pick one location and establish a long-lived colony in that location.
 Some colonies of ants have survived in the same location for nearly 20 years.
+A carpenter ant colony can house up to 10,000 ants.
+You can find the primary colony residing outdoors in a dead or decaying tree, fence post, or pile of firewood.
+Satellite colonies often establish themselves within homes.

 Today’s Homeowner Tips

-In fact, most ant species can be identified by the structure and size of their anthill!
-Plus, some anthills signify a single entrance to a single colony, while other anthills are simply one entrance of many.
+The structure and size of their ant hill can identify most ant species.
+Plus, some ant hills signify a single entrance to a single colony, while other ant hills are simply one entrance of many.

-For example, Argentine ants are famous for building supercolonies – hundreds to thousands of miles of interconnected ant colonies that recognize each other as a society (one nearly as large as human society).
+For example, Argentine ants are famous for building supercolonies — hundreds to thousands of miles of interconnected ant colonies that recognize each other as a society (nearly as large as a human society).
 These interconnected colonies would be almost impossible to eradicate.

 Luckily, most pest ants tend to establish individual colonies.
 The invasive red fire ant, for instance, tends to build a single, large mound above a colony that is fairly linear.
 The entrance to the mound typically does not have a clear center, and the actual tunnels can be hard to identify in the fluffy, loose soil these ants use to create the mound.
 This makes a red fire ant mound easier to identify and eliminate than other types of colonies.

-The key to eliminating any ant colony is to destroy the queen.
-You could kill a million ants, but if you miss the queen the colony is likely to make a comeback.
+The key to ending any ant colony is to destroy the queen.
+You could kill a million ants, but if you miss the queen, the colony is likely to make a comeback.
 On the other hand, if you only managed to kill one ant and it was the queen, the colony would quickly die off on its own.

 However, this is easier said than done.